Banking in e-Estonia is easy. You can do most transactions online and almost never have to go to an actual bank branch.

 Use your debit card

 You will not need cash very often in Estonia.
-The most common method of payment is debit cards like Maestro (MasterCard Debit) or Visa Electron, or credit cards like Visa, MasterCard and American Express.
+The most common method of payment is a debit card like Maestro.
+Additionally credit cards like Visa, MasterCard, but rarely American Express.

 Debit cards are accepted by 99% of the businesses and are usually operated by chip-and-PIN machines.
 So don’t forget your PIN!